 Chris has previously worked with the Community Sector Coalition, the National Trust, BTCV, Defra, Groundwork, the European Union TACIS programme, Surfers Against Sewage and many local councils.
 He is trained as a teacher and has been developing and running training programmes for 22 years.

-This course will teach you the skills and information needed to develop long-term engagement of civil society organisations, groups and individuals in work on climate change and low-carbon living.
+This course will teach you the skills and knowledge needed to develop long-term engagement for civil society organisations, groups and individuals working on climate change and low-carbon living.

 The Localism Act stresses the need for better community engagement: the question is how to make that engagement happen on these complex issues.
 While some groups are active on limiting and adapting to climate change, this poses unique challenges to the majority who may have other interests and priorities.